Sara Swinkels, President

 Shamus Thomson, Director

-Shamus lives in Antigonish county and works on his family dairy farm with his father, Jack.
-Shamus and his family have been involved in farming in the county for over 200 years.
+Shamus lives in Antigonish County and works on his family dairy farm with his father, Jack.
+Shamus and his family have been involved in farming for over 200 years.
+Shamus graduated from Dal AC with a Diploma in Dairy Business Management.
+He also spent 13 years as an active 4-H member, taking part in a variety of projects, national travel opportunities, Tug-of-War and Woodsmen competitions.

 Andrew Manning, Director